enumerbs/Project3-Group6/README.md

 For this project, we chose the 'Data Engineering' track.

-The additional library used was 'Pandera'
+The additional library used was 'Pandera':
-To install: pip install pandera to import: import pandera as pa
+- To install: pip install pandera
+- To import: import pandera as pa

 ## Datasets to Be Used
 - World Bank population growth dataset